camilavargasp/camila-test/README.md

 # camila-test
-Test repository for working group training
+Test repository for working group training.
+This training was on March 19, 2025.